brenton-j-andrews/Game_of_Life/README.md

 # Game_of_Life
-An attempt at recreating John Conway's "Game of Life" with vanilla Javascript.
+A recreation of John Conway's "Game of Life" using vanilla Javascript, HTML and CSS.